-TABLE R402.4.1.1 (N1102.4.1.1) AIR BARRIER AND INSULATION INSTALLATION a.
-In addition, inspection of log walls shall be in accordance with the provisions of ICC-400.
+TABLE R402.4.1.1 (N1102.4.1.1) AIR BARRIER AND INSULATION INSTALLATION

 Reason: The intent of the code is that whatever the finish surface, penetrations must be sealed to it.

 This proposal only clarifies the code provision for sealing.
 As this is only a clarification, there is no additional cost associated with this proposed change.